w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-## Indicate items and provide access
+## Add navigation buttons
 {:.newex}

 {::nomarkdown}
 <%= ref :start %>
 {:/}

-Display a list with buttons for every item and highlight the current item.
-This allows users to get an overview of the carousel content, where they are in the sequence, and navigate directly to any item.
+Display a buttons for each item in the carousel and highlight the current item.
+This allows users to get an overview of the carousel content, where they are in the sequence, and will enable them to navigate directly to any item.

-The list with buttons, in the example below, is added using JavaScript, with the number on the button that corresponds to the slide.
+The list with buttons in the example below, is added using JavaScript, with a number on the button that corresponds to the carousel item.
 The buttons are numbered matching the corresponding carousel items.
-The button for the active carousel item is highlighted both visually, and by using visually hidden text (for screen readers).
+The button for the active carousel item is highlighted both visually, and by using text that is visually hidden (for screen readers).

 {::nomarkdown}
 <%= ref :middle %>